DIP switch: Types

 Rotary DIP switches contain multiple electrical contacts, one of which is selected by rotating the switch to align it with a number printed on the package.
 Some have a knob that can be turned by fingers, or a small slot that requires a screwdriver to change them.
 Typically, rotary types are available in two different types of output, 1) a binary encoded output, where 10 (BCD) or 16 (hex) choices are encoded into a 4-bit binary output, or 5 to 8 choices are encoded into a 3-bit binary output.
 2) a rotary version of a multipole slide switch where one signal has a choice between multiple connections, such as SPDT, SP3T, SP4T.

 The DIP switch package also has socket pins or mounting leads to provide an electrical path from the switch contacts to the circuit board.
 Although circuits can use the electrical contacts directly, it is more common to convert them into high and low signals.
 In this case, the circuit board also needs interface circuitry for the DIP switch, consisting of a series of pull-up or pull-down resistors, a buffer, decode logic, and other components.
 Typically, the device's firmware reads the DIP switches when the device is powered on.

+Single in-line SIP switches are also available, which only have one row of pins instead of the two rows of pins in DIP packages.
+This saves on pins and space.
+One of the pins is a common.

 With the popularization of surface-mount technology, these switches are now commonly available in non-DIP surface-mount package types.
 They are, however, still referred to as "DIP switches", as the term has become associated with the style of switch.